 By incorporating the authorizing practices linked to strong outcomes identified in NACSA’s latest report, authorizers around the country can help charter schools live up to their fullest potential.

-As an authorizing leader in the profession, what excites me most about the QPP project is I can use it as on measurement tool to assess where I fit in the pack; in regards to quality authorizing.
+As an authorizing leader in the profession, what excites me most is I could use the QPP as a measurement tool to assess where I fit in the pack in regards to quality authorizing.
 I saw areas where I was strong and noticed other areas that I would like to shore up.
-Additionally, there were several sections that I would love to learn more about, so that I could ensure that I understand the nuances of the comments.
+Additionally, there were several sections that I would love to learn more about, to ensure that I understand the nuances.
 I know it is extremely difficult to convey meanings in phrases, and I would like to know more because I am not certain that I agree with some of the points.
 More importantly, I think that our practices might not align with Best Practice.

-Authorizers are the gatekeepers of quality—they are responsible for the quality of, number of, and variety of school choices families and kids have available to them in their community.
+Authorizers are the gatekeepers of quality—they are responsible for the quality, number, and variety of school choices families and kids have available to them in their community.
 And just like we have high expectations for our students and schools, we must also have high expectations for authorizers and discuss their outcomes at a systems level to ensure students are getting the best.

 Our focus is on giving parents strong choices.
 We authorize strong schools that not only create a love of learning, but actually ensure students learn.
 If still more parents want that program, we replicate it, because that gives parents more strong choices.
 When schools fail to live up to their mission, they close.
 The Institute’s mission? #moregreatseatsforkids

-Outcomes in authorizing matter because it is critical to the ability to constantly measure and analyze the impact of our work and make adjustments to our practices accordingly.
+Outcomes in authorizing matter because it is critical to our ability to constantly measure and analyze the impact of our work and make adjustments to our practices accordingly.

 Ultimately, outcomes are why we exist.
 We can and should debate the ‘what’ and the ‘how’ of authorizing—and share and hone our practices around these core functions—but no matter what, the bottom line is whether our practices are driving results for students.